Autotests

 Vehicle

 Any roadworthy car is acceptable and we have seen most types of vehicle compete, even a Volvo estate.
-There are various classes for the different types of vehicle so that you will generally be competing against similar cars.
+There are various classes for the different types of vehicle so that you will be competing against similar cars.

 A good tyre pressure gauge, as tyres on the driven axle are usually let down to around 20psi for better traction.